denoland/deno_lint/docs/rules/rust_style.md

 const my_private_variable_ = "Hoshimiya";
 const obj1 = { "lastName": "Hoshimiya" }; // if an object key is wrapped in quotation mark, then it's valid const obj2 = { "firstName": firstName };
-const { lastName: last_name } = obj;
+const { lastName } = obj1; //valid, because one has no control over the identifier const { lastName: last_name } = obj;

 function do_something() {} // function declarations must be snake_case but...